jscohen4/orca/README.md

   1. Copy input files for all cmip5 scenarios from the [orca_cmip5_inputs](https://github.com/jscohen4/orca_cmip5_inputs) repository to ORCA's scenario_runs folder.
   2a.
 Run `run_all_climate_projections.py` to simulate baseline performance in series.
   2b: Alternatively, simulations can be run in parallel, using 97 processors (1 for each scenario), with the script `main-parallel-base-cc.py`.
 Use the following command in a shell script: `mpirun -n 97 python main-parallel-base-cc.py`.
-In either case results will be in the `orca/data/scenario_runs` and `orca/data/climate_results` folders.
+In either case res ults will be in the `orca/data/scenario_runs` and `orca/data/climate_results` folders.

 ## License
 Copyright (C) 2020 CALFEWS Team.
 Released under the [MIT license](LICENSE.md).